 Getting out of the hospital, patients are asked to pay the bills.
 Then it starts – “The Billing”.
 Usually, it’s a complicated process, involving a lot of paperwork.
 Moreover, not all the patients can pay the bills in full.
 With laws like “the Health Insurance Portability and Accountability Act” of 1996 (HIPAA), it’s confusing to know which documents to file and where.
 If a healthcare institution or a doctor mixes things up, it can lead to a long legal process.

 People usually want to simplify everything happening in their lives, so the need for a medical billing business arises.
+Of course, they want to organize medical bills.
 Medical billing companies make the process of paying for medical services easier.
 They work as a waypoint between doctor, patient, and an insurance company.
 According to Grand View Research, Medical billing is a profitable industry for investment.
 In 2020 the value of the global medical billing outsourcing market size was USD 10.2 billion.
 Moreover, from 2021 to 2028 it’s expected to increase in 12.66% at a compound annual growth rate.

 The thought of being your own boss can be inspiring, and there’s a great market demand for the medical billing services.
 You may ask yourself: “how do I start a medical billing business?”.
 As in any deal, there are pitfalls and stepping stones to consider when starting a medical billing company.
-In this article we will shed light on what medical billing business plan involves, the difference between medical billing and coding, and tips on how to start your own medical billing and coding company.
+In this article we will shed light on what is the medical billing audit checklist, the difference between medical billing and coding, and tips on how to start your own medical billing and coding company.

 What is a Medical Billing Business?